 - 1. Arrive to all your lessons on time with the correct equipment (within 3 minutes of the bell or using professional judgement) - 2.
 Show respect and kindness at all times including following all instructions given by adults - 3.
-Succeed through Active listening (ASAP):
+Succeed through Active listening (ASAP) and Learning Modes (See Appendix 2):

-Attention to the speaker Sit up Straight Arms on Table Pens down
+Attention to the speaker

+Sit up Straight

+Silent independent

+Polite share learning

+Pens down